mtycks/em-em-recipes/content/blog/papas-chorreadas/index.md

 ---

 This is one of those dishes where you can get away with starting the cooking while you finish the prep.

+Adapted from _The New Laurel's Kitchen_, 1986, page 209.

 #### Step 1